mashh-lab/mcp-agent-proxy/README.md

 **Connection Issues:**

-- Ensure Mastra servers are running and accessible
+- Ensure agent servers are running and accessible
 - Check firewall settings and server URLs
+- For LangGraph: Default port is usually 2024 (`langgraph dev`)
+- For Mastra: Default port is usually 4111

 **Debug Mode:**